AlanXia0118/End-to-end-Deep-Learning-based-Person-Re-identification-System/README.md

 img_path1 = './test_dataset/9_1.png'
 img_path2 = './test_dataset/8_1.png'
 ```
-A pre-trained model was kept for you in `~/model`.
+A pre-trained model was kept for you in `~/model` which you'll have to unzip first.
 Since we trained the model using normalized data, mean images of dataset are required for predicting.
 Accordingly, one mean image for each channel is provided in `~/mean_img`.
 You should see a visualized prediction as below:
 <br>
 <br>
 ![](https://github.com/AlanXia0118/Resource/blob/master/DL-for-ReID/pre_same.png)